jython/book/chapter19.rst

 On the other hand, in practice you won't write custom scripts to run all your tests.
 Using test tools which do automatic test discovery will be a much convenient approach.
-We will look one of them very shortly.
+We will look one of them shortly.
 But first, I must show you other testing tool very popular in the Python world: doctests.

 Doctests
 --------